neoito-hub/learningHub/content/newcomers.md

 https://www.freecodecamp.org/learn

-Before you start the curriculam, join our community channel through https://discord.gg/yfxxgmH
+Before you start the curriculum, join our community channel through https://discord.gg/yfxxgmH

 Web pages / websites are built with HTML, CSS and JS